octobercms/docs/plugin-creation.md

 Plugins are the foundation for adding new features to the CMS by extending it.
 Some examples of what a plugin can do:

-1. Define components
+1. Define components.
-2. Define user permissions
+2. Define user permissions.
-3. Add back-end pages, menu items, and forms
+3. Add back-end pages, menu items, and forms.
-4. Create database table structures and seed data
+4. Create database table structures and seed data.
-5. Alter functionality of the core or other plugins
+5. Alter functionality of the core or other plugins.
-6. Provide classes, back-end controllers, views, assets, and other files
+6. Provide classes, back-end controllers, views, assets, and other files.

-<a name="file-structure"></a>
-## File Structure

 Plugins reside in the **/plugins** directory.
 An example of a plugin directory structure: